 Join the Social Cognition Lab!

-The Social Cognition Lab is currently recruiting for one M.A. student position to begin in the 2022-2023 academic year.
-We're looking for motivated and detail-oriented individuals who have 1) an undergraduate degree in psychology, neuroscience, or a related field; 2) prior research experience in a lab; and 3) already strong or the potential for strong statistical skills.
+Although the Social Cognition Lab will not be adding new graduate students in 2022-2023, we typically look for motivated and detail-oriented individuals who have 1) an undergraduate degree in psychology, neuroscience, or a related field; 2) prior research experience in a lab; and 3) already strong or the potential for strong statistical skills.
 Experience collecting and analyzing eye-tracking or fMRI data is desirable, but not necessary.
-Please email Dr. Cassidy at firstname.lastname@example.org with your CV for additional information.
+Please email Dr. Cassidy at email@example.com with your CV for additional information.

 Undergraduate research experiences

 Even if you do not pursue a career in psychology, getting research experience as an undergraduate can be an invaluable experience.
 As an undergraduate research assistant, you will gain valuable analytical, organizational, and critical thinking skills that will be an asset to you in many settings.
 That said, being in a lab is just plain fun and full of camaraderie.

 There are several ways to get involved in research within the Social Cognition Lab.
 Students can register for PSY433 (Research Experience in Psychology), PSY490 (Directed Readings in Psychology), or PSY493 (Honors Independent Study), or volunteer hours in the lab.

 Students who want course credit must register for 2 or 3 credit hours (i.e., 6 or 9 hours per week in the lab).
 There will be a weekly lab meeting built into those hours.
 Students must be available during regular work hours (i.e., 8:30am-5:30pm).